The British Carrier Strike Fleet (ePub)

 |Other formats available||Price|

-This book combines narratives of these poorly understood operations with a clear analysis of the strategic and political background, benefiting from the author's personal experience of both carrier flying and the workings of Whitehall.
-It is an important but largely untold story, of renewed significance as Britain once again embraces carrier aviation.
+This book combines narratives of these operations with a clear analysis of the strategic and political background, benefiting from the author's personal experience of both carrier flying and the workings of Whitehall.
+This new paperback edition will be welcomed by historians and enthusiasts and has now particular significance as Britain once again embraces carrier aviation.

 Those who are interested in this fascinating subject should read this book.Modelbouw magazine - reviewed by Rene L. Uijthoven